DoNOF/DoNOF-Documentation/docs/Installation.rst

 scripts --> It should contain scripts to run DoNOF in serial and in many cores

-doc --> It should contain documentation for DoNOF, indeed you can generate a PDF file from this webpage to dowload and save in this directory
+doc --> It should contain documentation for DoNOF, indeed you can generate a PDF file from this webpage to download and save in this directory

 An example of a simple makefile is given below.::